qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 Many time-dependent problems of interest are periodic.
 The dynamics of such systems can be solved for directly by numerical integration of the Schrödinger or Master equation, using the time-dependent Hamiltonian.
 But they can also be transformed into time-independent problems using the Floquet formalism.
 Time-independent problems can be solve much more efficiently, so such a transformation is often very desirable.

 In the standard derivations of the Lindblad and Bloch-Redfield master equations the Hamiltonian describing the system under consideration is assumed to be time independent.
 Thus, strictly speaking, the standard forms of these master equation formalisms should not blindly be applied to system with time-dependent Hamiltonians.
 However, in many relevant cases, in particular for weak driving, the standard master equations still turns out to be useful for many time-dependent problems.
 But a more rigorous approach would be to rederive the master equation taking the time-dependent nature of the Hamiltonian into account from the start.
-The Floquet-Markov Master equation is one such a formalism, with important applications for strongly driven systems [see e.g., Grifoni et. al, Physics Reports 304, 299 (1998)].
+The Floquet-Markov Master equation is one such a formalism, with important applications for strongly driven systems [see e.g., Grifoni et al., Physics Reports 304, 299 (1998)].

 Here we give an overview of how the Floquet and Floquet-Markov formalisms can be used for solving time-dependent problems in QuTiP.
 To introduce the terminology and naming conventions used in QuTiP we first give a brief summary of quantum Floquet theory.